Rev Al Sharpton

 Founder & President

-As one of the preeminent civil rights leaders of our time, Reverend Al Sharpton serves as the founder and president of the National Action Network (NAN), anchors Politics Nation on MSNBC, hosts the nationally syndicated radio shows Keepin’ It Real and The Hour of Power, holds weekly action rallies and speaks out on behalf of those who have been silenced and marginalized.
+As one of the preeminent civil rights leaders of our time, Reverend Al Sharpton serves as the founder and president of the National Action Network (NAN), anchors Politics Nation on MS NOW, hosts the nationally syndicated radio shows Keepin’ It Real and The Hour of Power, holds weekly action rallies and speaks out on behalf of those who have been silenced and marginalized.
 Rooted in the spirit and tradition of the Rev. Dr. Martin Luther King Jr., NAN boasts more than 100 chapters across the country to promote a modern civil rights agenda that includes the fight for one standard of justice, decency and equal opportunity for all.

 In 2007, President Barack Obama addressed NAN’s annual convention and called Sharpton “the voice of the voiceless and a champion for the downtrodden”.
 He returned in both 2011 and 2014 to praise NAN for its ongoing work in the areas of critical concern such as voting rights and criminal justice reform.
 He emphasized in a keynote speech that “National Action Network is not the National Satisfaction Network; it’s the National Action Network.”
 Indeed, it is.